averbraeck/gamedata-common/docs/roles.md

 For each `GameAccessRole`, for the corresponding `GameAccess` (just 1), for the corresponding `Game` (just 1):

-- VIEW role for that game (no editing rights on games from a game_access definition).
+- VIEW role for that game (no editing rights on games from a organization_game definition).

 For each `SessionRole`, for the corresponding `GameSession` (just 1), for the corresponding `GameVersion` (just 1), for the corresponding `Game` (just 1):